Jeffrey Kahane: Career

 At the age of 24, Kahane entered the Van Cliburn International Piano Competition in 1981 and won fourth place.
 Kahane received additional exposure because PBS broadcast the competition's finals round.
-Two years later, he won the Grand Prize in the Arthur Rubinstein International Piano Competition in Israel.
+Two years later, he won the Grand Prize in the Arthur Rubinstein International Piano Master Competition in Israel.

 Kahane made his Carnegie Hall debut in 1983 at an Arthur Rubinstein Tribute Concert, and his London debut in 1985.
 In 1983 he won an Avery Fisher Career Grant, and in 1987 the first Andrew Wolf Chamber Music Award.

 He has made numerous solo appearances in recital and with major orchestras around the world, including New York Philharmonic, Cleveland Orchestra, Los Angeles Philharmonic, Philadelphia Orchestra, San Francisco Symphony, Rotterdam Philharmonic, Israel Philharmonic and the Leipzig Gewandhaus Orchestra.
 In addition, he has become a favored recital accompanist for Yo-Yo Ma, Dawn Upshaw, Joshua Bell, and Thomas Quasthoff, and he often appears with leading chamber ensembles such as the Emerson String Quartet.

+In 1983, he performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 In the summer of 2003 Kahane performed all five Beethoven piano concertos with the Los Angeles Chamber Orchestra over two consecutive nights at the Hollywood Bowl.
 He repeated the cycle at Ravinia with the Chicago Symphony in the summer of 2004.

 During the 2005–2006 concert season, he performed all 23 of the Mozart piano concertos as part of the Los Angeles Chamber Orchestra's celebration of the 250th anniversary of the composer's birth.

 Kahane made his conducting debut at the Oregon Bach Festival in 1988, conducting a Mozart concerto from the keyboard.
 He has often returned to the festival as both pianist and conductor.

 In 1991, Kahane co-founded the Gardner Chamber Orchestra at the Isabella Stewart Gardner Museum, an ensemble of outstanding students and recent graduates of the major schools of music in the Boston area.
 He served as artistic director and conductor from 1991 to 1995.